fimbaz/algofs/README.md

 ### how
 jam ~8k into a stateful application, then do filesystem things until someone gets mad.
 ### wont that get expensive?
-Yeah maybe.
+Txn costs should stay reasonable..
+In terms of locked funds, yeah maybe.
 Hopefully the cost of algorand goes down.
 Could use a private network too!
 ### Done already:
 * ~8k block read/write
 ### Want: